 - The group that is currently purchasing your products

-- The reaction of your customers to your website and your products
+- Company reviews or the reaction of your customers to your website and your products

 - The effective promotion campaigns

-- Points that attract the customers to your product are the price, quality, uniqueness, benefit, etc.)
+- Points that attract customers to your product are the price, quality, uniqueness, benefit, etc.)

 The goal of these points is to delve into the types of customers interested in your brand, their behavior, and what motivates them to buy your product.